5 Google Business Profile Features for Restaurants and Diners that Drive More Sales

 2. Direct link to food delivery services

-Here is where Google My Business becomes a sales conversion channel.
+Here is where Google Business Profile becomes a sales conversion channel.

 Restaurant listing managers can link their GMB page to food delivery apps like Uber Eats, Deliveroo, Takeaway.com where they are active, table reservations,